Ladysnake/Ladysnake.github.io/wiki/rats-mischief.md

 ### Requiem Compatibility

-If [Requiem](https://www.curseforge.com/minecraft/mc-mods/requiem) is installed, a `/ratify` command will be available which converts the targeted player into a random Rat type, acting similarly to [possessing](https://ladysnake.org/wiki/requiem/possession) one.
+If [Requiem](https://www.curseforge.com/minecraft/mc-mods/requiem) is installed, a `/ratify` command will be available which converts the targeted player into a random Rat type, acting similarly to [possessing](https://ladysnake.org/wiki/requiem/possession) one, meaning the player has the respective properties such as being able to fit through even the tiniest gaps or not receiving damage from less than 15 block falls.

 {% capture summary %}List of compatible versions{% endcapture %}
 {% capture content %}